Cmdliner/Gamma/README.md

 ## BUGS
 - Invalid OTP in verification email [X]
-- Schema hasn't been registered for that model
+- Schema hasn't been registered for that model [X]
 - validation does not catch "allowed values" errors in products upload

 ## TODOS
+- do not allow anything outside utf-8 text as user input (emojis or valid latin script)
-- Write middleware to validate uploads (check that file is a valid image)
+- Write middleware to validate uploads (check that file is a valid image) [X]
 - use express req compressor middleware (gzipped)
 - Check uniqueness of phone numbers on registering and handle errors appropriately
 - implement rate limiting for reset-password and verify-bvn endpoints